-- Ensure a calm, orderly and supportive school environment where positive learning can take place. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Enable pupils to take control of their own behaviour. - Assist staff in managing challenging behaviours while maintaining a positive school ethos. - Minimise the risk of accusations of improper conduct.
+- Ensure a calm, orderly and supportive school environment where positive learning can take place. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Encourage pupils to take control of their own behaviour from a therapeutic approach - Assist staff in managing challenging behaviours while maintaining a positive school ethos. - Minimise the risk of accusations of improper conduct.